 - When transferring a juvenile sex offender, the sending state shall not allow the juvenile to transfer to the receiving state until the sending state’s request for transfer of supervision has been approved, or reporting instructions have been issued by the receiving state unless Rule 4-103(3) is applicable.

-- When transferring a juvenile sex offender, the referral shall consist of: Form IA/VI Application for Services and Waiver, Form IV Parole or Probation Investigation Request, Form V Report of Sending State Upon Parolee or Probationer Being Sent to the Receiving State, Order of Adjudication and Disposition, Conditions of Supervision, Petition and/or Arrest Report.
+- When transferring a juvenile sex offender, the referral shall consist of: Form VI Application for Services and Waiver, Form IV Parole or Probation Investigation Request, Form V Notification From Sending State of Parolee or Probationer Proceeding to the Receiving State, Order of Adjudication and Disposition, Conditions of Supervision, Petition and/or Arrest Report.
 The sending state shall also provide: Safety Plan, Specific Assessments, Legal and Social History information pertaining to the criminal behavior, Victim Information, i.e., sex, age, relationship to the juvenile, sending state’s current or recommended Supervision and Treatment Plan, and all other pertinent materials (if available).
 Parole conditions, if not already included, shall be forwarded to the receiving state upon the juvenile’s release from an institution.

 - When it is necessary for a juvenile sex offender to relocate with a legal guardian prior to the acceptance of supervision, and there is no legal guardian in the sending state, the sending state shall determine if the circumstances of the juvenile’s immediate relocation justifies the use of a Form VII Out-of-State Travel Permit and Agreement to Return, including consideration of the appropriateness of the residence.
 If approved by the sending state’s ICJ Office, the following shall be initiated: